 So, Mosquitoes look for food during their active hours, often when the sun goes down (though not in all cases).
 Any sign of heat indicates the possible presence of food nearby.

 What Are The 3 Things That Attract Mosquitoes?

 `Mosquitoes find their potential hosts by three methods: sight (colour and movement), chemical signals (odours and C02 emissions) and infra-red radiation (heat).

 Carbon Dioxide: Both male and female mosquitoes are attracted to the carbon dioxide we breathe, both in terms of smell and quantity.
 As we exhale, we release chemicals such as lactic acid, octanol, uric acid and fatty acids that combine with CO2 to form our unique carbon dioxide cocktail.
 This combination of scents indicates to mosquitoes that there is a human target nearby.

 Body Odor: Bacterial colonies combine with sweat to produce that sweet human scent of body odour.
 Without bacteria, our sweat would be odourless; Along with bacteria, our sweat is one of the most attractive fragrances for mosquitoes.
 You can take steps like regular washing to reduce body odour.
 However, beware of fragrant scents that can attract mosquitoes.

 Sections: About 80% of people secrete saccharides and antigens compounds through their skin and indicate blood type.
 Mosquitoes are magnets for secretors.
-Again, your rank as secretary is determined by your biology.
 There is nothing you can do to make yourself a non-secretary.